tewtham/dactyl-typesafe/README.md

 ## Some (light) build instructions
 ### wiring
 1. There are a lot of guides for handwiring keyboards out there ([this one seems nice](https://www.crackedthecode.co/a-complete-guide-to-building-a-hand-wired-keyboard/#hand-wiring-your-keyboard)), so for the basics start with one of those.
     - Make sure to wire around [these spots](avoid_it.png).
-When we assemble there will be something there.
+When it's assembled, there will be something there.
     - I *highly* recommend using colored wire to keep track of everything.
     - If you want to use [my firmeware](https://github.com/tewtham/dactyl-typesafe-firmware) (at your own risk!), I did a crappy drawing of what the wiring looks like [here](https://github.com/tewtham/dactyl-typesafe-firmware/blob/main/wiring.png).
 Also, make sure the the diodes are in the right direction: black rings facing the columns.
     - Since the thumb clusters are separated from everything by the case, I thought is was kind of nice to use [jst connectors](https://www.aliexpress.com/item/2255800221261384.html) to connect them to the rest.
 This way it can be disassembled without clipping wires.
+I'll add some pictures of what that look like.
 1. For the typesafe, besides wiring up the the colums/rows for each half to a n!n, we also need to hook up a laser sensor and joystick.
 Refer to my [terrible drawing](https://github.com/tewtham/dactyl-typesafe-firmware/blob/main/wiring.png) for what that should look like.
+### assembly
+I hope it's not too difficult, but I'll add some pictures here once I get a chance to make it all clear.